 The market is cancelled in only very extreme circumstances, but if it becomes necessary we will alert vendors about the possibility of a cancellation by Thursday at 4pm, and we will officially cancel the market by 12pm on the Friday before the market.
 Cancellation will be announced to vendors by email, and will also be posted on the market’s social media pages.

 In the event of a cancellation by market management, refunds will be issued to pop-up vendors only.
 KFM is not liable for unsellable merchandise in the case of a cancelled market.

 ATTENDANCE: Attendance is mandatory for all markets from May through November.
 Vendors are afforded 3 excused absences during the market season (excused absence is defined as notifying the market manager at least 24 hours in advance).
-Not attending the market without notifying the market manager, or with notice less than 24 hours in advance – or less than 48 hours for pop-up vendors – can result in the vendor being asked not to return for the remainder of the season.
+Not attending the market without notifying the market manager, or with notice less than 24 hours in advance, can result in the vendor being asked not to return for the remainder of the season.